mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 ### How Agent Error Handling Changes Your Data

+The third factor, how your agent handles errors, matters more than most teams expect because it can change what gets recorded in the inference table.

 In early versions of my AI chat agent, the code did not explicitly handle model errors.
 When the underlying model rejected a request, the error information was simply passed along to the next layer in the stack.
 From a control-flow perspective, this worked fine.

 From a data perspective, it didn’t.